-- 16. SCAR recommends that the application of the criteria for endangerment devised by IUCN are a logical and scientific way for the CEP to judge the need for conservation measures. - 17.
-SCAR recommends that the ATCM recognise the remarkable recovery of the populations of fur seals as a major conservation success, attributable to the concerted actions taken nationally and internationally to rescue heavily exploited from probable extinction. - 19.
-On the basis of the current population estimates, the annual trend, the continuing extension of the geographical area inhabited and the lack of any threats to the species (detailed in Appendix A of this paper) SCAR recommends that Arctocephalus gazella (Antarctic fur seal) is not in need of any Special Protection and should be removed from Annex A of Annex II of the Protocol. - 20.
-On the basis of the current population estimates, the annual trend, the geographical area inhabited and the lack of any threats to the species (detailed in Appendix B of this paper) SCAR recommends that Arctocephalus tropicalis (Subantarctic fur seal) is not in need of any Special Protection and should be removed from Annex A of Annex II of the Protocol. - 21.
-As these are the two species of this genus in the Antarctic Treaty Area the wording in Annex II Appendix A of "All species of the genus Arctocephalus" can therefore be removed.
-The species will continue to have all the general protection afforded under the Protocol and Annex II even after this change. - 21.
-If this approach is deemed satisfactory for determining the continuing status of a listed species, SCAR will provide a further statement in due course for the Ross seal once all the data are available.
+17. SCAR recommends that the application of the criteria for endangerment devised by IUCN are a logical and scientific way for the CEP to judge the need for conservation measures.
+Special Protection for a species is normally used as a temporary designation to allow for special measures for the recovery of the population(s) under threat, and once the species is no longer endangered or threatened the designation is removed.

+- 18. SCAR recommends that the ATCM recognise the remarkable recovery of the populations of fur seals as a major conservation success, attributable to the concerted actions taken nationally and internationally to rescue heavily exploited populations from probable extinction. - 19.
+On the basis of the current population estimates, the continuing upward trend for the population, the continuing extension of the geographical area inhabited and the lack of any threats to the stability of the populations SCAR recommends that Arctocephalus gazella (Antarctic fur seal) does not require a Protection Action Plan, is not in need of any Special Protection and should be removed from Annex A of Annex II of the Protocol. - 20.
+On the basis of the current population estimates, the continuing increase in the population, the geographical area inhabited and the lack of any threats to the species SCAR recommends that Arctocephalus tropicalis (Subantarctic fur seal) does not require a Protection Action Plan, is not in need of any Special Protection and should be removed from Annex A of Annex II of the Protocol. - 21.
+As these are the only two species of this genus in the Antarctic Treaty Area the wording in Annex II Appendix A of "All species of the genus Arctocephalus" can therefore be removed.
+The species will continue to have all the general protection afforded under the Protocol and Annex II even after this change.
+This change in wording has no implications for those species of the genus that occur only outside the Antarctic Treaty Area and are covered by other national or international instruments for conservation and management.